andrew-jeremy/EduFirm/kafka_implementation.md

 - It looks like there are 4 questions type: each with a multiple choice: True or False.
 Based on the students' answers submission, kafka can facilitate scoring students submission by producing and consuming the data in real time.
 - This is reflective of what is going on in computer-adjusted examinations such as GRE, GMAT where questions appearing in next attempt are adjusted based on students performance on current questions.
 - We could also look at the duration of time each student takes for the exam.
-- There are 3181 entry in our database.
+- There are 3280 entries in our database.